arngr/gridflux/README.md

 ### Note 📌:
-Currently, `littlewin` **only supports Linux with X11**.
+Currently, `gridflux` **only supports Linux with X11**.
 It won’t work on Wayland or other windowing systems, and it’s not available on other operating systems (like macOS or Windows) at this time.

 ---